ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-12-08-managing-the-software-development-budget.md

 From the other side, good companies conduct [rich stuff policy](http://www.issart.com/en/hr) to provide their employees with the systems of motivations.

-Work with people is connected with psychology and sociology and this topic can’t be described in the bounds of this post.
+Work with people is connected with psychology and sociology and this topic can't be described in the bounds of this post.

 ##### Communication

 The loads of communication cost much because this time is billed.
 The lack of communications costs even more, because each team mate of the project should be on the same page with others.

-That’s why the important instruments is a set of communicative rules and sufficient documentation, that eliminates the extra communications.
+That's why the important instruments is a set of communicative rules and sufficient documentation, that eliminates the extra communications.

 ##### Risks